Buha-Andrey/testing-of-API/README.md

 Checklist of TC-UPDATE-BOOKING PUT /booking/:id
-1. Update all fields with valid data
+1. Update booking: all fields with valid data
 2. Update booking with Accept header = application/xml
 3. Update booking with non-existent ID
 4. Update booking with no Content-Type header